LingDong-/q5xjs/README.md

 Though it might sound silly, but it actually means a lot for people of creative expression.
 The easier it is to try different things, the more possibilities you can try (before time and/or patience run out), and the higher the possibility that you'll get something nice in the end.
 Therefore, though theoretically you can achieve the exact same result in any competent graphics system, the tool does matter in practice: You have more time actually working on the looks your piece instead of spending it on wondering why the computer doesn't work as you intend.

-Where I study computational art, p5.js is taught as "the" framework for the web, and it's been a great introduction.
+[Where](https://www.cmu.edu/cfa/studio/index.html) I studied computational art, p5.js is taught as "the" framework for the web, and it's been a great introduction.
 However due to some of the ways p5.js is implemented, I find myself using it less and less as I make more and more projects.
 Instead I reach directly for the JavaScript/Web API's (which are also well designed enough).
 I sometimes think of this as getting rid of the "baby" wheels on the bicycle.
 But I miss the artist-centered logic of the p5 interface.
 I'm now thinking, is there a better way?

 To clarify: I think the official p5.js implementation is perfectly justified for its philosophy and suitability for its intended purpose, but my own needs are different enough that I think they justify another implementation instead of pull requests to the official one.